Suma Krishnan Sells 100,000 Shares of Krystal Biotech, Inc. (NASDAQ:KRYS) Stock

-Krystal Biotech, Inc. (NASDAQ:KRYS) COO Suma Krishnan sold 100,000 shares of the firm’s stock in a transaction dated Friday, December 10th.
-The stock was sold at an average price of $70.50, for a total transaction of $7,050,000.00.
-The transaction was disclosed in a filing with the SEC, which can be accessed through the SEC website.
+Krystal Biotech, Inc. (NASDAQ:KRYS) COO Suma Krishnan sold 100,000 shares of the company’s stock in a transaction that occurred on Friday, December 10th.
+The shares were sold at an average price of $70.50, for a total value of $7,050,000.00.
+The sale was disclosed in a document filed with the SEC, which is accessible through this link.

-Krystal Biotech (NASDAQ:KRYS) last announced its quarterly earnings data on Sunday, November 7th.
-The company reported ($0.70) earnings per share for the quarter, topping the consensus estimate of ($0.76) by $0.06.
-Sell-side analysts expect that Krystal Biotech, Inc. will post -2.91 earnings per share for the current fiscal year.
+Krystal Biotech (NASDAQ:KRYS) last issued its quarterly earnings data on Sunday, November 7th.
+The company reported ($0.70) earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of ($0.76) by $0.06.
+On average, sell-side analysts forecast that Krystal Biotech, Inc. will post -2.91 EPS for the current fiscal year.

-Several equities analysts recently issued reports on KRYS shares.
-Zacks Investment Research raised shares of Krystal Biotech from a “sell” rating to a “hold” rating in a report on Wednesday, November 10th.
-HC Wainwright lifted their price target on shares of Krystal Biotech from $103.00 to $124.00 and gave the stock a “buy” rating in a research report on Monday, November 29th.
-Finally, The Goldman Sachs Group lifted their price target on shares of Krystal Biotech from $85.00 to $125.00 and gave the company a “buy” rating in a research note on Tuesday, November 30th.
-One equities research analyst has rated the stock with a hold rating and five have issued a buy rating to the stock.
-According to data from MarketBeat, the company currently has a consensus rating of “Buy” and a consensus target price of $109.50.
+Hedge funds have recently modified their holdings of the stock.
+Nisa Investment Advisors LLC bought a new position in Krystal Biotech during the 2nd quarter valued at $25,000.
+Advisor Group Holdings Inc. bought a new position in Krystal Biotech during the 3rd quarter valued at $32,000.
+Royal Bank of Canada boosted its stake in Krystal Biotech by 269.7% during the 1st quarter.
+Royal Bank of Canada now owns 1,098 shares of the company’s stock valued at $85,000 after purchasing an additional 801 shares in the last quarter.
+Ameritas Investment Partners Inc. boosted its stake in Krystal Biotech by 22.0% during the 2nd quarter.
+Ameritas Investment Partners Inc. now owns 1,406 shares of the company’s stock valued at $96,000 after purchasing an additional 254 shares in the last quarter.
+Finally, Lazard Asset Management LLC boosted its stake in Krystal Biotech by 4,815.6% during the 2nd quarter.
+Lazard Asset Management LLC now owns 1,573 shares of the company’s stock valued at $106,000 after purchasing an additional 1,541 shares in the last quarter.
+73.85% of the stock is owned by institutional investors and hedge funds.

 Krystal Biotech Company Profile